95880-A3-SP18/web-analytics-group09/docs/index.md

 ## What are their needs?

-  1. Sport Enthusiast wants to predict the game outcomes.
+  1. Sport Enthusiast wants to predict the fight/game outcomes.
   2. News channels and journalist wants to forecast the outcomes for their viewers
+  3. All of them need access to player statistics.

-This website can help them predict the outcomes with sufficient accuracy.
+This website can display player/team statistics and help them predict the outcomes with sufficient accuracy.

 ## What specific problem(s) will you solve?

+  1. Web scraping
+      * Gathering the pertnent data from websites to perform analysis.
-  1. Basic Exploratory Analysis
+  2. Basic Exploratory Analysis
       * Explore the current trends in the data.
       * Look for gaps in the understanding using the data
   2. Peredictive Analysis (Based on the time availability)